AdobeDocs/journey-optimizer.en/help/using/reports/campaign-global-report-cja.md

 * **[!UICONTROL Unique displays]**: Number of times the message was opened, multiple interactions of one profile are not taken into account.

 +++

+## Experience decisioning {#decisioning}

+### Decisioning KPIs {#decisioning-kpis}

+The **Decisioning KPIs** provide key insights into your visitors' engagement with your experiences, including metrics such as:

+* Total items: total number of individual items that were part of a personalized experience or decisioning process within a specified period.

+* Total impressions: total number of experiences delivered to all users.

+* Total clicks: total number of times users clicked on items, links, products, or other interactive elements during a specified period of time.

+* Fallback rate: percentage of instances where no selection strategies qualified, resulting in the display of a generic or less-specific option.

+### Engagement funnel {#engagement-funnel}

+The **[!UICONTROL Engagement Funnel]** table monitors the performance of personalized experiences by assessing how effectively each stage of the funnel drives user interactions.

+* Sends: total number of personalized experiences delivered to users.

+* Displays: total number of times personalized experiences were shown or presented to users across various touchpoints.

+* Clicks: total number of times users clicked on personalized experiences that were displayed to them.

+### Top decision items by CTR {#top-decision}

+The **[!UICONTROL Top decision items by CTR]** table highlights the performance of individual items based on their Click-through Rate.
+This metric helps assess which items are most effective at engaging users and driving interactions.

+* Click-through Rate (CTR): percentage of users who click on a link, ad, or recommendation compared to the number of times it was displayed.

+### Engagement funnel by selection strategy {#engagement-funnel-selection}

+The **[!UICONTROL Engagement Funnel by Selection Strategy]** table evaluates how different selection strategies impact user engagement throughout the funnel.

+* Sends: total number of personalized experiences delivered to users.

+* Displays: total number of times personalized experiences were shown or presented to users across various touchpoints.

+* Clicks: total number of times users clicked on personalized experiences that were displayed to them.

+## Decision items performance by customer responses {#decision-items-performance}

+The **[!UICONTROL Decision Items Performance by Customer Responses]** table evaluates how well each item performs in engaging users and driving desired actions, such as purchases, clicks, or other responses.

+* Sends: total number of personalized experiences delivered to users.

+* Displays: total number of times personalized experiences were shown or presented to users across various touchpoints.

+* Clicks: total number of times users clicked on personalized experiences that were displayed to them.